inkVerb/VIP/201-shell/Lesson-01.md

 - `ln -s` makes a "symlink" of a file this way:
   - `ln -s source-file new-symlink`
 - `ls -l` will show the destination (original file) of a symlink
+- `l` works like `ls` but adds characters to indicate file types; this helps with monochrome displays
 - `rm` removes a file this way:
   - `rm file-to-remove`
 - `touch` creates an empty file, if the file doesn't already exist this way:
   - `touch file-to-touch`
-- A symlinked file can be changed and the original will also change
+- A symlink file can be changed and the original will also change
-- Removing a symlinked's destination file will "break" the symlink
+- Removing a symlink's target file will "break" the symlink
-- Recreating a symlinked's destination file will "unbreak" the symlink
+- Recreating a symlink's target file will "unbreak" the symlink

 ___